klgraham/ray-tracing-weekend/README.md

 # ray-tracing-weekend

-Ray tracing in one weekend, in Rust
+A Rust implementation of the raytracer from [Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).